asleepace/Videofy/README.md

 }
 ```

-### 3. The Android project fails to build becuase of the wrong Java version
+<b>3.
+The Android project fails to build becuase of the wrong Java version</b>

 > - What went wrong:
 >   A problem occurred evaluating project ':app'.